-In 2025, Home Equity Lines of Credit or HELOC continues to be a popular 2nd-mortgage program for homeowners looking to access their property’s equity for home remodeling, debt consolidation, funding investments or unexpected expenses.
-According to Bankrate’s survey of major lenders with average HELOC interest rates at 8.12% as of August 2025, understanding how to calculate payments is essential for budgeting and avoiding surprises.
-Unlike a traditional home equity loan with fixed payments, a HELOC operates in two phases: the draw period (typically 5-10 years, where you borrow as needed and pay interest-only) and the repayment period (10-20 years, where you pay principal plus interest).
+According to Bankrate’s survey of major lenders with average HELOC interest rates at 7.88% as of November 2025, understanding how to calculate payments is essential for budgeting and avoiding surprises.
+Unlike a traditional home equity loan with fixed payments, a home equity line of credit operates in two phases: the draw period (typically 5-10 years, where you borrow as needed and pay interest-only) and the repayment period (10-20 years, where you pay principal plus interest).
 This structure means HELOC payments can fluctuate based on your balance, interest rate changes (since most home equity lines of credit are variable), and the phase of the loan.

 How to Calculate a HELOC Payment